 FAQ

 Total startup costs in Texas typically run $50,000–$175,000 depending on whether you buy new or used.
 A used truck runs $35,000–$85,000; a new custom build costs $90,000–$175,000+.
-Budget an additional $300–$600/year for your local health permit, $300 one-time for LLC filing, $350–$900/month for a commissary kitchen, and $2,000–$4,000/year for business insurance.
+Budget $309–$876/year for the statewide DSHS Mobile Food Vendor license (plus a $400–$500 pre-licensing inspection for cooking trucks), $300 one-time for LLC filing, $350–$900/month for a commissary kitchen, and $2,000–$4,000/year for business insurance.

 Austin has the most developed food truck market in Texas with permanent truck parks, a strong brewery scene, and an outdoor culture unlike anywhere else in the state.
 Competition is real, especially on East 6th Street and South Congress.
 Success in Austin depends on building a loyal customer following — consistent schedule and a direct customer contact list matter more than location alone.